nhz2/XYZgeomag/README.md

 single precision floats, so it will only be accurate to about 1 meter.
-You can also convert the magnetic field to the [seven magnetic elements](https://www.ncei.noaa.gov/products/world-magnetic-model) in units of nanoTesla and degrees.
+You can also convert the magnetic field to the [seven magnetic elements](https://www.ncei.noaa.gov/products/world-magnetic-model) in units of nanotesla and degrees.
 ~~~cpp
 #include "geomag.hpp"
 void setup() {